ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 #### VCL configuration for Fastly

-Ibexa DXP now supports Fastly shielding.
+[[= product_name =]] now supports Fastly shielding.
 If you're using Fastly and want to use shielding, you need to update your VCL files.

 !!! tip